 The final step was hand picking, cream of the crop companions.
 I wanted to introduce inquisitive minds who would respect the craftsmanship of wine makers, cheese farmers and ice cream magicians.
 Everyone in the group had a thirst for knowledge and were quick to ask questions at each culinary destination.
 I was pleased to enjoy my weekend with this hilarious free spirited trio: Erica Mawson, Melanie Leis and Jonathan Morton-Schuster.

 The car was dropped off right by my office at King and Spadina on Friday at 4pm.
 When I finished work at 5pm I immediately unlocked the car and hopped into the back seat of the car for a nap.
-My work week had been exhausting as Planeterra had meetings at The Brickworks.
 I was so pleased to rest my head on warm black leather and slowly sigh as the delight of “new car smell” filled my lungs.
 After a short nap the gang arrived.
 We were all giddy with anticipation and ready to hit the road.
 I quickly stopped into the Tim Horton’s across the street and bought us all an Iced Cap and a box of donuts to tie us over.